 The building was dedicated in honor of Robert and Margaret Ward of Burlington, N.C., in 1991.
 At that time, it was the largest single-endowed gift ever received through the ECU Educational Foundation.
 The gift is just one of the numerous contributions the Wards have made to the Foundation over the years.

 In addition to being the home of ECU Athletics, the 82,095-square foot structure also houses the Human Performance Laboratory.

 The injury treatment and rehabilitation center of the sports medicine department includes the latest in technology, making it one of the top sports medicine programs in the country.

-The entire coaching staffs for the football and men's and women's basketball teams are housed on the second floor, while the athletic administrative staff has its offices on the third floor.
+The entire coaching staffs for the football and women's volleyball teams are housed on the second floor, while the athletics administrative staff has its offices on the third floor.

 Features of the first floor include:

 - Sports Medicine Training Center - Sophisticated injury treatment, evaluation and rehabilitation equipment fill the room including touch-control whirlpools, a computerized isokinetic rehabilitation and evaluation machine, examination rooms and a seven-foot deep whirlpool that allows an injured athlete to exercise without bearing weight.

 - Football Locker Room - The 4,291-square foot renovation project completed prior to the 2008 season included 125 custom-made lockers featuring a natural finish wood veneer and solid wood edges.
 The locker room also has commercial carpet with a purple hue and a large centered in-laid Pirate head logo, a full-wall mural and six overhead flat-screen televisions.